2301 Kessler Boulevard East Drive

 Amenities

 Don’t miss this just updated 3 bedroom ranch on the corner of Brouse and Kessler.
 This home has lots of character and curb appeal.
-Like new paint, carpet, with all stainless steel appliances.
+All fresh paint, carpet, and stainless steel appliances.
 The spilt bedroom floor plan is perfect for growing families or roommates.
 Beautiful tiled bathrooms.
-Added bonus room would be perfect for a sun porch or game room $65.00 Application Fee Per Adult Don't miss this wonderful home.
-Call Holly 317-610-0600 to set up a showing!
+Added bonus room would be perfect for a sun porch or game room.
+Pets Allowed. $50.00 Application Fee Per Adult.
+This home won’t last long with the updates and convenient location.
+Call 317-900-4161 to set up a showing!

 Pet Policy: Cats allowed, Small dogs allowed